MarvinHill/3d-scanner/README.md

 - frontent-scanner: contains the frontend for the webservice to controll the scanner with a graphical ui
 - 3d: contains 3d files to build the scanner
 ## 3D Modells
+stl files can be found in the 3d folder, look at the blueprint in the readme to understand where which part fits
 ## Used Hardware
 - Raspberry Pi zero 2w
 - m3 screws & m3 threat inserts